 Lead Service Line Replacement: The Authority was ordered by PADEP to replace 1,341 public owned lead service lines by June 30, 2018 and an additional 7 percent of the public owned lead service lines by December 31, 2018 (a total of about 2,200).
 By the end of 2018 a total of 2,765 public lead service lines had been replaced.
-In addition, the Authority was required to continue to replace 7 percent of the initial number of lead service lines in the system (revised to 855 based upon PWSA data) until two consecutive 6-month monitoring period sampling events were below the lead action level (where this replacement requirement ended in June 2020 as described above).
-As of the date of this report, over 8,850 public, along with over 5,380 private lead service lines have been replaced.
+In addition, the Authority was required to continue to replace 7 percent of the initial number of lead service lines in the system (revised to 855 based upon Authority data) until two consecutive 6-month monitoring period sampling events were below the Federal lead action level (where this replacement requirement ended in June 2020 as described above).
+As of the date of this report, over 10,000 public, along with over 7,000 private lead service lines have been replaced.

 In October 2020, the Authority completed work on the 2019 Neighborhood LSLR project with \$49.1 million in funding through PENNVEST, of which \$35.4 million was a loan and \$13.7 million was a grant.
-This program replaced over 4,738 public and 3,008 private lead service lines (as of March 18, 2022), well above the anticipated amounts of 3,400 public and 2,800 private replacements.
+This program replaced over 4,738 public and 3,008 private lead service lines, well above the anticipated amounts of 3,400 public and 2,800 private replacements.

 In June 2020, the Authority transitioned into the next phase of the LSLR program by replacing lead service lines in concert with a water main replacement program.
 In this manner, the Authority minimizes the overall cost for water main and service line replacements.
 Most of the remaining lead service lines are connected to the oldest water mains in the system, most subject to breakage and failure.
 The Authority will strive to implement this program at the lowest possible cost to the Authority, while addressing those water mains that have the highest likelihood of failure.
 The Authority's investment in water main replacement will continue unabated to ensure that the Authority can mitigate the amount of annual pipe breaks and minimize the risk of service disruption to its customers.
-The Authority's program intends to achieve an average water main life more in line with national standards.
-In summary, as of March 18, 2022, the Authority has replaced a total of 8,850 public and 5,830 private lead service lines under all programs involving the removal of lead service lines, including the Lead Service Line Replacement Program (2016 through 2019 Contracts) and Small Diameter Water Main Replacement Program.
+The Authority's program intends to achieve an average water main life expectancy more in line with national standards.